agoose77/phd-thesis/content/3003-software-and-infrastructure.md

 +++

-The objectives outlined in {ref}`olab:motivations` can be partitioned into development-focused priorities and product-focused outcomes.
+The objectives outlined in {numref}`olab:motivations` can be partitioned into development-focused priorities and product-focused outcomes.
 Though members of the development team had varying degrees of experience in writing Physics analyses, the landscape of modern software development spans a significant number of software packages, programming languages, and domain-specific knowledge.
 In order to deliver a usable, extensible platform which could be used to facilitate remote learning within the constrained time frame, a content-first, iterative approach to developing OLAB would be imperative.
 From these constraints, the following technological decisions were made:
 :::{list-table} High-level list of software packages used to build O-Lab.
 :header-rows: 1
 :name: software-choices